LeeKyoungIl/illuminati/illuminati-client/illuminati-client-jscollector/README.md

-# Project illuminati : illuminati-client-switch
+# Project illuminati : illuminati-client-jscollector

-## illuminati-client-switch is module of illuminati. it's helps Illuminati to be easy to use.
+## illuminati-client-jscollector is client browser side module of illuminati. it's help to collect User event data.
-* If you add the module, you can turn it on and off without deploying it.
+* If you add the module, you can easy to collect User event data from browser. (keyboard press or mouse click)

 ## you can turn ON or OFF illuminati by reading the configuration file you uploaded on the web.
 * [click](https://github.com/LeeKyoungIl/illuminati/tree/master/illuminati-config-properties) Here is a sample configuration of illuminati switch.